-Greater trochanteric pain syndrome is a condition that causes pain over the outside of your upper thigh (or thighs).
+Greater trochanteric pain syndrome is a condition that causes pain over the outside of your upper thigh (or both thighs).
 The cause is usually due to inflammation or injury to some of the tissues that lie over the bony prominence (the greater trochanter) at the top of the thigh bone (femur).
-Tissues that lie over the greater trochanter include muscles, tendons, strong fibrous tissue (fascia), and bursae.

 - An injury such as a fall on to the side of your hip area.

 - Repetitive movements involving your hip area, such as excessive running or walking.

 - Prolonged or excessive pressure to your hip area (for example, sitting in bucket car seats may aggravate the problem).

 - Some infections (for example, tuberculosis) and some diseases (for example, gout and arthritis) can be associated with an inflamed fluid-filled sac (bursa).

 - The presence of surgical wire, implants or scar tissue in the hip area (for example, after hip surgery).

 - Having a difference in your leg length.